• Skip to primary navigation

 • Drop chicken thighs together with the rest of the ingredients into a medium mixing bowl.

-• Mix and massage the thighs by hand for about 3 minutes, or until all the liquids get absorbed by the meat.
+• Mix and massage the thighs by hand for about 3 minutes to get the meat to absorb as much of the liquid as possible.
 Make sure that the thighs are evenly covered by the seasoning sauce.

 • Place the thighs on the air fryer rack, leaving some space in between.
 Depending on the size of your air fryer, you may need to do the frying in two batches.